fleetdm/fleet/handbook/company/leadership.md

 In this meeting, the department leader discusses actual week-over-week progress toward the goals for a particular quarter with the CEO.

 - Key reviews are scheduled during the e-group time slot every three weeks and are not moved or rescheduled.
 If a department leader is not available to lead a particular key review, another team member from their department will join the meeting and discuss their department's key performance indicators (KPIs).
 - Use this meeting to add, remove, or change the definitions or ownership of KPIs.
 Otherwise, KPI definitions do not change, even if those definitions have problems.
-For help with KPIs, get [input from the CEO](https://fleetdm.com/handbook/ceo#contact-us).
+For help with KPIs, contact the [Digital Experience department](https://fleetdm.com/handbook/digital-experience#contact-us).